Parcelli/Julia/julia.md

 Create a simple generic function that operates on arrays of any element type.
 Test it with arrays of integers, floats, and strings.

 ## FUNCTIONS
-In Julia functions can have multiple methods and employs concept of multiple dispatch.New methods can be added to an existing function.
+In Julia functions can have multiple methods and employs concept of multiple dispatch.

+**Multiple dispatch** :
+Refers to the system which Julia uses to select the appropriate method for a given function call.

+New methods can be added to an existing function.

+**Creating functions**

 Functions can be created in two ways:

 * In one line